-- CNL -15 - Post card: The Program will mail a postcard to all Applicable Consumers prior to the Consumer Notification Letter.
+- CNL -15 - Post card: The Program, via its selected competitive supplier, will mail a postcard to all Applicable Consumers prior to the Consumer Notification Letter.
 The postcard establishes that there is a community-sponsored aggregation program and increases the likelihood that recipient engages with the more detailed Consumer Notification Letter.